KRBC-TV: Subchannels

-The station's digital channel is multiplexed:
+The station's signal is multiplexed:

 Installation of full-power digital transmitters for both KRBC-DT and KTAB-DT was completed in October 2007.
 The transmitters are housed in a newly constructed building at the KTAB tower site, adjacent to the former analog transmitter building on a mountaintop southeast of Potosi.
 Both stations share the same digital antenna on the KTAB tower.
 A new digital 7 GHz microwave studio-transmitter link (STL), as well as a master control update, has allowed both stations to deliver the high definition signals to the entire coverage area, as well as delivering Dolby Digital 5.1 audio.
 Both NBC and CBS networks use the 1080i HDTV format.

 Both KTAB and KRBC operate digital microwave links in the 7 GHz and 2 GHz spectrums.

-On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape, Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing one or more of the four networks to 81 stations owned and/or operated by Nexstar, including KRBC-TV and KTAB-TV.
+On June 15, 2016, Nexstar announced that it has entered into an affiliation agreement with Katz Broadcasting for the Escape (now Ion Mystery), Laff, Grit, and Bounce TV networks (the last one of which is owned by Bounce Media LLC, whose COO Jonathan Katz is president/CEO of Katz Broadcasting), bringing one or more of the four networks to 81 stations owned and/or operated by Nexstar, including KRBC-TV and KTAB-TV.

 Analog-to-digital conversion

 KRBC-TV shut down its analog signal, over VHF channel 9, on May 12, 2009.
-The station's digital signal remained on its pre-transition UHF channel 29.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former VHF analog channel 9.
+The station's digital signal remained on its pre-transition UHF channel 29, using virtual channel 9.